 Bootstrapping means from the collapsed distributions

-The weighted utilities produced at the previous iteration involve weighted mixtures of three component distributions, which as multipliers are each derived from the ratio of two distributions.
+The weighted utilities produced at the previous iteration which one? , the one with mRS above ? involve weighted mixtures of three component distributions (which ones?) , which as multipliers are each derived from the ratio of two distributions.

-The variance of these component distributions are affected by the variances of the standard errors reported in the source paper, which in turn depend on the number of observations at each mRS state.
+The variance of these component distributions are affected by the variances of the standard errors of what? reported in the source paper, which in turn depend on the number of observations at each mRS state.

 An implication of this is that, as the number of people in the most severe live mRS state, mRS 5, is very small, the variance of the associated mRS 5 multiplier is very wide.

 Without further processing of these results, an implication of this is that some PSA estimates for the Dependent State may be higher than for the Independent state, and contain other implausible values such as those significantly below zero of above one, simply due to the high level of variance of the component distribution.
+Basically what you say is that your 2 distributions (of the simulated mean utilities ????) of the two new health states overlap to some degree ?
+I miss something here.

 In order to ensure that the process described produces plausible estimates, bootstrapped estimates of the means of the collapsed distributions, rather than the distributions themselves, were used within the PSA.

+In FIG 1 how can you have arrows from 4a to 7b and from 4b to 7a ????

 Figure 1 Graphical representation of approach for mapping from mRS states to dependent stroke and independent stroke states.
 (Sources refer to sources in Rivero-Arias).